BenoCharlo/benocharlo.github.io/README.md

 This blog is about hosting data science related content.

-Thanks to [Jacon D. Castro](https://jacobdcastro.com/), from whom blog I have drawned a lot of inspiration.
+Thanks to [Jacob D. Castro](https://jacobdcastro.com/), from whom blog I have drawned a lot of inspiration.